-The good news is, a Basal Cell Carcinoma is highly treatable, they rarely metasistise and whilst they have been know to spread, it is generally within the localised area.
-Having said this, if they are left untreated, can create painful, unsightly sore that can impact quality of life.
+The good news is, a Basal Cell Carcinoma is highly treatable, they rarely metastasis and whilst they have been known to spread, it is generally within the localised area.
+Having said this, if left untreated, they can create a painful, unsightly sore that can impact quality of life.

 There are three types of Basal Cell Carcinoma – Superficial, Nodular and Infiltrating.